 The truth about weight gain during menopause

-Like many aspects of aging, menopause has long been stigmatised and the lack of open dialogue means many people get stuck with unanswered questions about their health during this phase of life.
+Like many aspects of ageing, menopause has long been stigmatised, and the lack of open dialogue means many people get stuck with unanswered questions about their health during this phase of life.
+“Menopause can feel like someone changed the rules of your body and forgot to tell you,” says Stephanie S. Faubion, MD, director for Mayo Clinic's Center for Women's Health and medical director for The North American Menopause Society.

 What is menopause, exactly?